-OSTEOPATHS look at the body as an interactive system of social, mental, emotional and physical parts intrinsically linked via the musculo-skeletal system.
-They therefore take into account every factor in a patient’s life rather than just addressing the symptoms, this therefore makes their outlook very holistic.
+Osteopaths look at the body as an interactive system of social, mental, emotional and physical parts intrinsically linked via the musculoskeletal system.
+They, therefore, take into account every factor in a patient’s life rather than just addressing the symptoms, this, therefore, makes their outlook very holistic.

 The body has a fantastic ability to heal.
-However if it cannot fully heal itself due to age or injury it will do the best job it can.
-In such cases it will make changes and compensations to adapt to the condition.
+However, if it cannot fully heal itself due to age or injury it will do the best job it can.
+In such cases, it will make changes and compensations to adapt to the condition.
 This will help the person cope in the short term but eventually will lead to greater problems in the future if not resolved.
 This is where Osteopathy can help the patient adapt and accelerate the healing mechanism.

 Cranial osteopathy is a refined and subtle type of osteopathic treatment that encourages the release of stresses throughout the body including the head.
 It is a gentle yet extremely effective approach and may be used in a wide range of conditions for people of all ages, from birth to old age.
+Cranial osteopathy is very effective for treating children and babies.

-Pediatric Osteopathy specialises in treatment of children and babies.
+Pediatric osteopathy specialises in the treatment of children and babies.
 Pediatric osteopaths use the cranial approach which is gentle, safe and effective for children and babies.
-Very specific, skilled light pressure is applied where necessary to assist the natural ability of the body to release stresses and tensions.
+Very specific, the skilled light pressure is applied where necessary to assist the natural ability of the body to release stresses and tensions.
+Cranial osteopathy is specifically designed for treating children and babies.

 The name osteopath is now protected and it is an offence to practice as an osteopath without being a member of the General Osteopathic Council.
 This gives osteopaths similar status to a doctor or dentist and guarantees the patient the equivalent high level of protection